Matt and Edith Anderson

+There are nearly 10 million people in Lima, approximately one-third of the entire Peruvian population.
+With those proportions, it is no wonder that Lima is the political, social, cultural, and economic heartbeat of the country.
 Over 80% of the Peruvian population identifies as Catholic, and approximately 11% identify as evangelical.
-Nominalism is very common in Peru in all faiths, unfortunately, joined together with the common misconception being that a person can earn their salvation.
-But although the typical citizens of Lima may consider themselves “religious,” they also recognize that the morality of the city is severely contaminated, signaling crime and widespread institutional corruption as significant problems.
+Nominalism is very common in Peru, unfortunately, and is often joined together with the common misconception that being that a person can earn salvation.
+Although the typical citizens of Lima may consider themselves “religious,” they also recognize that the morality of the city is severely contaminated, sighting crime and widespread institutional corruption as significant problems.

 On April 17, 2016, the first New Life congregation in Lima was launched, in the district of Surquillo, in the neighborhood of La Calera.
 Matt Anderson pastors the congregation in La Calera, a centrally located, middle class community that is distinguished by its multiple parks, residential feel and excellent eateries.